The scourge of powdery mildew

 What does it look like?

-Powdery mildew first appears as small white or gray “powdery” patches or spots that look like talcum powder, usually on lower leaves and stems.
-It can spread quickly as fungal spores multiply, covering the entire plant.
+It first appears as small white or gray “powdery” patches or spots that look like talcum powder, usually on lower leaves and stems.
+This mildew can spread quickly as fungal spores multiply, covering the entire plant.

 It will change color as it progresses, from white or gray to yellow-brown, and then black.